Browse Our Selection

 Holmes carries stationary bikes from Spirit Fitness and Bodyguard.

 With professionally trained technicians and a knowledgeable sales staff, Holmes Cycling and Fitness has been in the treadmill business for over 25 years.
 We stock a large range of treadmill products, from folding home units which sell for just over $1000 all the up to commercial grade units.
-We'll deliver and set up your new treadmill for no charge, and our in-house service staff can make house calls to repair or maintain your Holmes purchased equipment as needed.
+We'll deliver and set up your new treadmill, and our in-house service staff can make house calls to repair or maintain your Holmes purchased equipment as needed.
 From start to finish, Holmes has got you covered on your treadmill purchase.
 Financing available to qualified buyers.

 For runners and walkers, the treadmill offers an indoor option for weight-bearing cardio exercise.
 With adjustable speed and incline, most treadmills offer programs to vary the speed and/or incline based on a pre-designed or custom made course profile.
 In addition to the shock-absorbing cushioning built into the deck of the treadmill, some models offer a cushioned orthopedic belt for additional impact absorption.
 Holmes stocks several models which fold for more convenient storage, as well as some heavier duty commercial quality models.

-Holmes carries treadmills from Bodyguard and Spirit Fitness.
+Holmes carries treadmills from Spirit Fitness.

 One of the hottest new formats on the market is the lateral trainer.
 Working different muscle groups than an elliptical trainer or treadmill, the lateral trainers you'll find at Holmes are an excellent way to mix up your workout and get a fantastic cardio and strength workout in a minimal amount of time.